 E-mail: icvv_icgws@icvv.es

-2nd June 2023 - Deadline for abstract submission
+18th June 2023 - NEW Deadline for abstract submission

 6th July 2023 - Notification of acceptance/revision